 Get a Real Clock

 I use my phone for my watch and alarm clock, which isn’t ideal.
-Putting a watch on your risk will reduce the need to grab for the phone (and fall down the social media rabbit hole).
+Putting a watch on your wrist will reduce the need to grab for the phone (and fall down the social media rabbit hole).
+Likewise, you could get a real clock and set your alarm there, rather than using your phone.
+Clocks are cheap!

 Don’t Sleep with Your Phone